SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ```
 Note that recreating the paint and the font is not the best way to have efficient code, but this is not the purpose of this example.

-To test your code, let's add an helper method.
+To test your code, let's add a helper method.
 This will add a button on the left
 of the method name.
 When you click on it, it'll execute the content of the
 script instruction.